warning

 Pause the video now whilst you do so.

-Well done, I know that with identity, it's about Cece herself, so identity must link with Cece becoming more and more confident.
+I know that with identity, it's about Cece herself, so identity must link with Cece becoming more and more confident.

-Family definitely doesn't link with Martha and Mike, those are Cece's friends, so family must be that Cece has supportive parents who try their best to empathise with her.
+Those are Cece's friends, so family must be that Cece has supportive parents who try their best to empathise with her.

 This isn't always possible, so it must be quite a challenging situation for them all to deal with.

-Finally, friendship is going to be Cece building up strong positive friendships with both Martha and Mike.
+Finally, friendship is going to be Cece building up strong, positive friendships with both Martha and Mike.

 I really liked how Cece explored her friendships through the text.

-The author's note has some more information on this too.
+The author's note has some more information on this, too.

 A takeaway idea within a text may link to themes that are explored and developed in it.

-And Lucas says, "the text made me think about inclusion, especially how we can be more understanding and empathetic to those with needs that are different to our own".
+I wonder, what are your takeaway ideas within "El Deafo?"
+Laura says, "'El Deafo' made me think about how we communicate with each other."
+And Lucas says, "The text made me think about inclusion, especially how we can be more understanding and empathetic to those with needs that are different to our own."
+I wonder what your takeaway idea will be.

 Discuss with your partner.